david-beauchesne/MetawebEGSL/README.md

 A full checklist of species and taxonomic information is available from the [Canadian Register of Marine Species (CaRMS)](http://www.marinespecies.org/Carms/), a Canadian offshoot of the [Worls Register of Marine Species (WoRMS)](http://www.marinespecies.org).
 We adapted this list to include missing marine mammals, marine birds and invasive species.

 The list of species considered for inclusion in the metaweb comes from a collection of dataset from which we have distributional data throughout the region.
 The datasets used come mainly from the Department of Fisheries and Oceans Canada and are available through various environmental monitoring programs such as fisheries logbooks (DFO 2018) and multidisciplinary annual surveys (Bourdages *et al.* 2018)

+## Interactions catalogue

+The interactions catalogue that informs predicted interacitons is available at